Inspiration and Influences

+Weaving and Craft.
 The interlacement of threads create fabric.
 Fabrics keep us warm, decorate our homes, and wrap us in tradition.
 Textiles are part of our holidays, ceremonies, and day-to-day life.
-They are so important to our human history and our individual lives that our language is full of words, idioms and metaphors associated textiles: the fiber of our being, the tapestry of life, we spin a tale, weave magic, surf the world wide web.
+They are so important to our human history and our individual lives that our language is full of words, idioms and metaphors associated textiles: the fiber of our being, the tapestry of life; we spin a tale, weave magic, surf the world wide web.

 I like to think of “craft” as a verb, defined by Merriam Webster as “to make or produce with care, skill, or ingenuity.”
-The craft of weaving combines the physical skills and coordination needed to work the loom as well as material intelligence, the knowledge of fiber, thread, yarn their properties and behaviors on the loom and in the finished product.
-Material intelligence is a concept that reaches beyond textiles.
+The craft of weaving combines the physical skills and coordination needed to work the loom as well as knowledge of fiber and yarn and how their properties affect the weaving and finished product.
+This “material intelligence” is a concept that reaches beyond textiles.
 It’s knowing the right material, the right design, and the right tool for a job; knowing how to make, fix, adapt or design to your liking and needs.

 In my studio hangs a gift from my father.
 It’s a picture of a young girl, head bowed, intent on threading a needle.
 An embroidery project rests in her lap.
 The caption is a quote by the Finnish-Swedish neurophysiologist Matti Bergström “the brain discovers what the fingers explore.”
 Printed as the introduction to an art or craft exhibit now long forgotten, the image and words capture the idea of material intelligence.
 The young girl is learning the soft feel of cloth and thread, the hard sharpness of the metal needle, and fine motor skills; all the very basics of material intelligence.